-1. General Plan: The General Plan Amendment (GPA LUE 16-01), Zone Change (ZC 16-05) and the Specific Plan are consistent with the objectives, policies and general land uses and programs specified in the General Plan for the Project area, which General Plan was adopted pursuant to the State Planning and Zoning Law.

-2. Zoning: The Zone Change and Specific Plan are consistent with the provisions of the Zoning Code applicable to the property.

-3. Compatibility: The location, size, design and operating characteristics of the proposed uses allowed by the Zone Change and Specific Plan will not create unusual noise, traffic or other conditions or situations that may be objectionable, detrimental or incompatible with other permitted uses in the vicinity.

-4. General Welfare: Implementation of the Zone Change and Specific Plan will not result in conditions or circumstances contrary to the public health and safety and the general welfare.

-5. Public Facilities: The Zone Change and Specific Plan are in compliance with Codified Ordinance Section 7-9-711 regarding public facilities (i.e. fire station, library, sheriff, etc.)

-6. Find that Revised FEIR 616 reflects the independent judgment of the County of Orange as Lead Agency, and satisfies the requirements of CEQA for PA 120037.
-Its adoption is recommended for the proposed project based upon the following findings set forth in the proposed Board Resolution and Findings of Fact and Statement of Overriding Considerations attached hereto as Exhibit A

-7. That the Recommended Conditions of Approval included within Exhibit B are reasonably related to the use of the property and necessary for appropriate development and operation of the uses permitted by the County General Plan and the County Zoning Code.
+- 1. General Plan: The General Plan Amendment (GPA LUE 16-01), Zone Change (ZC16-05) and the Specific Plan are consistent with the objectives, policies and general land uses and programs specified in the General Plan for the Project area, which General Plan was adopted pursuant to the State Planning and Zoning Law. - 2.
+Zoning: The Zone Change and Specific Plan are consistent with the provisions of the Zoning Code applicable to the property. - 3.
+Compatibility: The location, size, design and operating characteristics of the proposed uses allowed by the Zone Change and Specific Plan will not create unusual noise, traffic or other conditions or situations that may be objectionable, detrimental or incompatible with other permitted uses in the vicinity. - 4.
+General Welfare: Implementation of the Zone Change and Specific Plan will not result in conditions or circumstances contrary to the public health and safety and the general welfare. - 5.
+Public Facilities: The Zone Change and Specific Plan are in compliance with Codified Ordinance Section 7-9-711 regarding public facilities (i.e. fire station, library, sheriff, etc.) - 6.
+Find that RFEIR 616 reflects the independent judgment of the County of Orange as Lead Agency, and satisfies the requirements of CEQA for PA 120037.
+Find that no significant new information has been added to Revised FEIR 616 such that recirculation for additional public review is necessary or required pursuant to CEQA Guidelines Section 150885.5.
+Adoption of RFEIR 616 is recommended for the proposed project based upon the findings set forth in the proposed Board Resolution and Findings of Fact and Statement of Overriding Considerations attached hereto as Exhibit C. - 7.
+That the Recommended Conditions of Approval included within Exhibit B are reasonably related to the use of the property and necessary for appropriate development and operation of the uses permitted by the County General Plan and the County Zoning Code.

-BE IT FURTHER RESOLVED that the Planning Commission recommends that the Board of Supervisors adopt the ordinances and resolutions attached hereto as Exhibits A, B and C adopting Revised FEIR 616 for the project, adopting General Plan Amendment LUE 16-01, adopting Zone Change 16-05 and approving the Specific Plan.
+BE IT FURTHER RESOLVED that the Planning Commission recommends that the Board of Supervisors adopt the ordinances and resolutions attached hereto as Exhibits A, B and C adopting RFEIR 616 for the project, adopting General Plan Amendment LUE 16-01, adopting Zone Change 16-05 and approving the Specific Plan.